- 29 Apr 2021

 Dr Zakiyeh Yazdanshenas examined the different perspectives regarding the comprehensive strategic partnership between Iran and China.
 Notably, Iranian public opinion tends to be generally sceptical of the Iran–China deal due to a poor understanding of Chinese policy behaviour and a popular distrust of the Iranian government.

-Dr Yazdanshenas noted that despite this outward consensus, there are in fact, multiple divergent viewpoints among Iranian elites regarding the place of Iran and China within the global geopolitical order.
+Public opinion aside, there is something of a consensus among Iranian political elites and academics on the importance of a strategic relationship between Iran and China.
+However, Dr Yazdanshenas noted that despite this outward consensus, there are in fact, multiple divergent viewpoints among Iranian elites regarding the place of Iran and China within the global geopolitical order.

 The ‘principalist’ faction, which also includes conservatives and neoconservatives, is marked by its distrust for the West and especially the US, due to Iran’s experiences with crippling economic sanctions and the US withdrawal from the Joint Comprehensive Plan of Action (JCPOA) nuclear deal.
 Principalists regard the US as a fading power and advocate closer ties with an increasingly active China as an external balancer to the US in the Middle East.
 Their viewpoint dominates Iranian security institutions and foreign policy discourse and is likely to be prevalent in the next Iranian administration.